abfab75/slidious/README.md

     <td>autoScan</td>
     <td>true</td>
     <td>
-      Defines if fbm should automatically scan all newly added contents for links & add event handlers.
+      Defines if Slidious should automatically scan all newly added contents for links & add event handlers.
       This is the default behaviour.
 If you deactivate this, you will have to process the links on your own.
     </td>
   </tr>